 Because New York State abolished the death penalty in 2006, life without parole is the maximum sentence for conviction of a Class A Felony in NY.

 Sentencing guidelines for Violent Felonies B, C, D & E are extremely complex.
-Our criminal defense attorneys will do everything to have charges dropped, reduced, or to win at trial.
+Our criminal charges attorneys will do everything to have charges dropped, reduced, or to win at trial.
 However, it is wise to understand the consequences of the maximum charges you may face.
 Your lawyer will be able to explain sentencing guidelines for the charges you face.

 Conviction of any violent felony will carry more than a one-year sentence.
 A sentence of more than one year will be carried out in a New York State prison, rather than county jail.
 When drugs are involved, alternative sentencing guidelines are available, which can reduce the length of incarceration.